High Power RF Pulse Shaping Tests with NG-LLRF and Cool Copper Collider Prototype Structure: Introduction

 \section{Introduction}

 The low-level radio frequency (LLRF) systems for particle accelerators typically stabilize the electromagnetic field in accelerator cavities with extremely high precision to achieve the optimum beam quality.
 As accelerator technology advances, the functional requirements for the LLRF have been extended.
-From single bunch per RF pulse to multiple bunch, the requirement of controlling the stability within each RF pulse has been added to the pulse-to-pulse stability control.
+From single bunch per RF pulse to multiple bunch, intra-pulse stability control will be required and on top of inter-pulse control.
 More aggressively, new accelerator concepts, such as programmable accelerators, have been proposed that will require the LLRF to deliver RF pulses with an arbitrary envelope with extremely high precision.
 With the programmable accelerator, the charge, beam energy, repetition rate, and other operation parameters can be rapidly tuned in real-time.
 The enormous flexibility of operation can enable for more sustainable, more adaptable, and potentially more ground breaking high-energy physics experiments.

-The RF system-on-chip (RFSoC) based next generation LLRF (NG-LLRF) system we were developing over the last several years employs direct RF sampling technology.
-NG-LLRF generates and samples the RF signals directly, and all up and down conversions are implemented in the digital domain.
-The conversions are implemented with the hardened numerical controlled oscillators (NCOs) in RFSoC.
-Arbitrary pulse shapes could be modulated with the NCO output, and the integrated high-speed DAC synthesizes the RF pulses directly.